 Rheem Water Heater Drain Valve Class Action Settlement

-Individuals who own or previously owned a Rheem water heater, or a home or other structure where a Rheem water heater with a round poly drain valve was installed, may be eligible to submit a claim for up to $1,500 and other benefits from a class action settlement.
+Individuals who own or previously owned a Rheem water heater or a home or other structure with a Rheem water heater with a round poly drain valve installed may be eligible to submit a claim for up to $1,500 and other benefits from a class action settlement.

-Rheem Manufacturing Co. and Melet Plastics Inc. have agreed to pay to settle a class action lawsuit for alleged damages related to their round poly drain valves, which were sold both independently and as part of water heaters between 2019 and 2023.
-The plaintiffs claimed that the faulty drain valves led to water damage and in some cases, flooding.
+Rheem Manufacturing Co. and Melet Plastics Inc. agreed to pay to settle a class action lawsuit for alleged damages related to their round poly drain valves, which the companies sold both independently and as part of water heaters between 2019 and 2023.
+The plaintiffs claimed the faulty drain valves led to water damage and, in some cases, flooding.

 Who can file a claim for a settlement payment?

-Class members are include homeowners, landlords, property managers and other individuals that meet the following criteria:
+Class members include homeowners, landlords, property managers and other individuals who meet the following criteria:

-• They own or have owned a Rheem water heater with a round poly drain valve, with specific part numbers manufactured and advertised between 2019 and 2023.
+• They own or have owned a Rheem water heater with a round poly drain valve and specific part numbers manufactured and advertised between 2019 and 2023.

 • AP12159A through AP12159K